Rating — 4.8·15 min·July 9, 2024

 • Business analyst

-A business analyst researches how to meet existing needs with a real business solution.
-They study potential users’ needs and help to improve the product and make it better fit demand.
+The business analyst researches how to meet existing needs with a real business solution.
+They study potential users’ needs, your business goals, and competitors’ solutions and help define requirements, features, and functionality for your product so it will deliver the desired value.

 • UI/UX designer

-A UI/UX designer focuses on creating an attractive interface and uninterrupted user experience.
-Together with the project manager or business analyst, they study end user preferences to make your product as appealing as possible.
+UI/UX designers focus on creating an attractive interface and a seamless user experience.
+Together with the project manager or business analyst, they study end user preferences to make your product as appealing and easy to use as possible.

 • Software architect

-A software architect analyzes the initial requirements and offers tools and methodologies for developing a high-quality app.
-A software architect develops your product’s architecture and logic and takes part in estimation.
+A software architect analyzes the initial requirements defined by the business analyst and offers tools and methodologies for developing a high-quality app.
+A software architect develops your product’s architecture and logic and takes part in requirement development, as well as timeline and budget estimation.

 The typical product discovery phase consists of seven main stages: